Her Campus Logo Her Campus Logo

 The plot of Argylle is masterful, and I give credit to the screenwriter Jason Fuchs for each meticulous detail.
 Attention to detail is what makes action movies so intense and entertaining.
 However, it should be noted that the film is laced with a specific category of humor which I can understand may not be for everyone.
 There are some parts of the movie that I can only describe as cringey and or even hard to watch, but I think that in really diving into those scenes, Vaughn embraces the cheesiness, and that’s what I found humorous.
 Overall, this movie definitely satisfied my action, comedy, and romance movie craving, and standing in the ice cold wind for 40 minutes was not too bad in retrospect, so I say, cheers to the new year and all the wonderful films it will bring.

-Sierra is a freshmen, Digital Marketing major and a Graphic Design minor at Pace University.
-She is a first year staff writer for Her Campus at Pace and enjoys writing more humorous pieces about pop culture.
+Sierra is a sophomore, Digital Marketing major and a Graphic Design minor at Pace University.
+She is a second year staff writer for Her Campus at Pace and enjoys writing more humorous pieces about pop culture.
 In the past, Sierra has written for her high school newsletter known as "The Dawg Print" and taken several journalism classes and she is looking forward to expanding on this background.
-In addition to Her Campus at Pace, Sierra is also a new member of the American Marketing Association at Pace and the P.A.C.E.
+In addition to Her Campus at Pace, Sierra is also a member of the Pace Advertising Club, the American Marketing Association at Pace, and P.A.C.E.
 Board.
 She enjoys brainstorming for both these clubs and especially likes that they expose her to people of all backgrounds and stories.
 Outside of school and work Sierra spends most of her time listening to music, watching romantic comedies, binging sit-coms, shopping for clothes she probably doesn’t need, going to museums, or exploring new places to eat.
 She likes a variety of different musical artists and will never turn down the opportunity to go to a concert.
 Sierra frequently watches the movies A Rainy Day in New York and Breakfast at Tiffany’s but is no stranger to shows such as The Office and New Girl.
 Sierra is also interested in museum hopping however her favorite exhibits remain at The Metropolitan Museum of Art.